-For favorable results, garlic is best known in areas that enjoy a wet season from May to October, and a dry season from November to April.
-It enjoys full sun and too much rain fall is not good for its cultivation.
+For favorable results, garlic is best grown in areas that enjoy a wet season from May to October and a dry season from November to April.
+It enjoys full sun, and too much rainfall is not good for its cultivation.
 During the early stages of growth, the plants needs relatively cool weather, so it is best to start growing in October or November.
 This also minimizes the risk of trips infestation.

-Garlic grows well in clay, alluvial and sandy loam that crumbles easily in the hand, although the crop gwows in all types of soil as long as it is well-drained.
+Garlic grows well in clay, alluvial, and sandy loam that crumbles easily in the hand, although the crop grows in all types of soil as long as it is well drained.
 Otherwise, standing water will cause the bulbs to rot in the ground.
 Ideal soil pH is 5.4 to 6.8.
 To achieve the high organic content needed to plant garlic, add well-composted manure or plant cover crops as mulch, then till them into the ground.
-Weedy and irregular soil surface needs to be mplowed and horrowed to get a fine, firm, smooth and level bed.
+Weedy and irregular soil surface needs to be plowed to get a fine, firm, smooth, and level bed.
 Mix the recommended amount of fertilizers, usually urea and NPK, into the soil before leveling the field.

 Preparing the Cloves